mgduda/convert_mpas/README.md

 the target point.

 ## To-do:
+- Transfer 'xtime' variable from input files to output file
+- Ensure that, for cell fields, the interpolation location lies within the triangle used for interpolation
+- Make sure that, when dealing with existing output files, the target mesh matches what is found in the output file
 - Experiment with OpenMP directives to speed up interpolation
-- Ensure that, for cell fields, the interpolation location lies within the triangle used for interpolation
 - Allow locations of 'include_fields', 'exclude_fields', and 'target_domain' files
   to be specified with environment variables
-- Handle time dimension in both input and output files; for now, we can just keep one time period per file
 - Decide what to do if input file contains no unlimited dimension
-- Make sure that, when dealing with existing output files, the target mesh matches what is found in the output file